 Science & STEM

-We want to make mention that swimming this year will be a bit different from an operational procedure standpoint, as groups will be heavily limited while utilizing pool space.
-Locker-Rooms will be utilized in sections with additional spaces constructed to provide a social-distance friendly changing location.
+We want to mention that swimming in 2021 may follow a similar format from the previous camp year.
+It will be a bit different from an operational procedure standpoint, as groups will be heavily limited while utilizing pool space.
+Locker rooms will be utilized in sections with additional spaces constructed to provide a social distance-friendly changing location.

-Campers will eat lunch in the same groups of 10 with individual eating spaces in a picnic-style group that adheres to all social distancing guidelines.
-Meals will be served by select group staff and pre-plated to ensure a contact-safe-distribution method.
+Campers will eat lunch in the same groups of 15 with individual eating spaces in a picnic-style group that adheres to all social distancing guidelines.

 My child has a pre-existing medical condition.
 Does this mean that he/she cannot attend camp?